-- The check-Web-server servlet, IhsRunning, enables other applications to check whether the NetView management console Web server is running. - The locate-resource servlet, IhsLocRes, enables other applications to have the NetView management console locate a specific resource.
+- The check-web-server servlet, IhsRunning, enables other applications to check whether the NetView management console web server is running. - The locate-resource servlet, IhsLocRes, enables other applications to have the NetView management console locate a specific resource.
 If the resource is found, a view containing the specified resource is opened on the NetView management console topology console to which the request is sent.

-The default security access for each servlet can be overridden with a servlet\name.access attribute in the defaultscheme.properties file.
+The default security access for each servlet can be overridden with a servlet_name.access attribute in the defaultscheme.properties file.
 The defaultscheme.properties file is located on the NetView management console topology server in the following directory: <installRoot>\bin\<interp>\TDS\ Server\db\current\settings.

-The values for servlet security access are shown in Table 59, where:

-local Indicates that the servlet can be run only from the local host.

-any Indicates that the servlet can be run from any host.
+The values for servlet security access are shown in Table 59, where: local Indicates that the servlet can be run only from the local host. any Indicates that the servlet can be run from any host. disabled defaultscheme.properties Attribute Default Value Other Valid Value com.tivoli.ihs.servlet.IhsLocRes.access local any, disabled com.tivoli.ihs.servlet.IhsRunning.access local any, disabled

-disabled